 Mobile Voice Service and Mobile Phones

-- Average Monthly Mobile Revenue Per User:We estimate that this figure will increase from about $8 in 2011 to $13 by the end of our forecast period due to increasing popularity of smartphones in China and greater number of applications being developed by the company.
-The upside/downside associated with an increase/decrease in ARPU levels is however low due to the low EBITDA margins on offer.
-For example, an increase/decrease of $6 on either side of our forecast would cause an upside/downside of only 1%
+- Average Monthly Mobile Revenue Per User:We estimate that this figure will increase from about $8.3 in 2013 to $11 by the end of our forecast period due to increasing popularity of smartphones in China and growing data usage with 3G and 4G technologies.
+If the ARPU changes by $3 on either side of our estimate, there could be an upside/downside of about 10% to our price estimate.

-- Average Monthly Broadband Revenue Per User: We estimate that this figure will decrease marginally from $10.40 in 2011 to $9.75 by the end of our forecast period mainly because of competition and increasing penetration in low-income areas.
-However, there could be an upside of about 8% to our price estimate if this figure increases to $11.
-There could be a downside of similar nature if the figure falls to $8.50.
-This largely depends on the growth that landline broadband internet will see considering availability of more convenient mobile and wireless internet.
+- Average Monthly Broadband Revenue Per User: We estimate that this figure will decrease marginally from $9.67 in 2013 to $9.33 by the end of our forecast period mainly because of competition and increasing penetration in low-income areas.
+However, there could be an upside of about 16% to our price estimate if this figure increases to $11.
+There could be a downside of similar nature if the figure falls to $7.50.
+This largely depends on the growth that fixed-line broadband internet will see considering availability of more convenient mobile and wireless internet.

 China Telecom is a telecom service provider based out of China.
 It offers both mobile and landline services.
-It makes its money primarily through landline services such as broadband Internet and voice services.
-The company is also concentrating on expanding its mobile business with particular emphasis on value added services.
-It has also started offering mobile phones at highly subsidized rates in order to promote 3G and increase data usage.
+It makes its money primarily through wireless telecom and landline services such as broadband Internet and voice services.
+The company is currently concentrating on expanding its 3G and 4G services across the country.